 - How opioid makers funneled millions to advocacy groups who promoted their painkillers.
 "Companies selling some of the most lucrative prescription painkillers funneled millions of dollars to advocacy groups that in turn promoted the medications’ use, according to a report released Monday by a U.S. senator.
 The investigation by Missouri’s Sen. Claire McCaskill sheds light on the opioid industry’s ability to shape public opinion and raises questions about its role in an overdose epidemic that has claimed hundreds of thousands of American lives."
 (Center for Public Integrity)

 - DACA recipients have been lobbying lawmakers since late last year.
-This video explores how "DACA recipients have been lobbying lawmakers on Capitol Hill since Thanksgiving in hopes of securing permanent legal status."
+This motion graphic company explores how "DACA recipients have been lobbying lawmakers on Capitol Hill since Thanksgiving in hopes of securing permanent legal status."
 (The Washington Post)

 - Your semi-regular reminder that Senate candidates still file their campaign finance reports on paper.
 The Federal Election Commission has recommended the Senate modernize filing campaign finance reports since 2000.
 They have done so again this year.
 Mandatory e-filing would save taxpayers an estimated $876,000 dollars annually and improve transparency.
 50 Senators now support a bill to go digital.

 around the world